 You may specialize in a particular type of flooring, such as using reclaimed wood flooring in houses and businesses, but it is best to be able to give your customers a variety of choices such as carpet, linoleum, hardwood, tile and laminate.

 The point is, if people are walking on it in a home or business, a flooring company needs to be able to install it and repair it if necessary, if you want to reach the widest audience.

-If you are not sure if you have all of the technical skills you need to begin a business, it may be best to go talk to people with experience in flooring and ask them how they began their businesses--what knowledge did they have about flooring when they set up shop?
+If you are not sure if you have all of the technical skills you need to begin a business, it may be best to go talk to people with experience in flooring and ask them how they began their businesses--what knowledge did they have when they started out?

 Flooring businesses typically also offer other types of flooring services besides installation, such as hardwood floor refinishing, emergency flooring maintenance calls, floor matching, and installing different types of barriers, like a vapor barrier to keep moisture out.

 Business owners also have to manage payroll, invoicing and payments, finances for the business, customer marketing in order to find new customers and keep well-established customers coming back, employee relations, and researching new flooring material options to stay a step ahead of your competitors.